airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 To use it from the Airbyte UI, we need to:

-1. Publish our connector's Docker image somewhere accessible by Airbyte Core \(Airbyte's server, scheduler, workers, and webapp infrastructure\).
+1. Publish our connector's Docker image somewhere accessible by Airbyte Core \(Airbyte's server, scheduler, workers, and webapp infrastructure\)
-2. Add the connector via the Airbyte UI and setup a connection from our new connector to a local CSV file for illustration purposes.
+2. Add the connector via the Airbyte UI and setup a connection from our new connector to a local CSV file for illustration purposes
-3. Run a sync and inspect the output.
+3. Run a sync and inspect the output

 #### 1. Publish the Docker image